rcsehil/prismic-learning/README.md

 - Comprehensive understanding of project requirements

 ## Future improvements
+- Rewrite playwright tests, no time to do that now.
 - Add a CI/CD pipeline.
 - Deploy to Vercel.
 - Refactor the Habits Library page: